 “Welcome Back” small group advisory meetings

-The International Office offers special group meetings to students returning from their semester abroad.
-These meetings are intended to make your return easier and provide you with information on important things you need to do once you’re back in Vienna.
+The International Office (IO) offers small group advisory meetings to students returning from their semester abroad.
+"Welcome Back" intends to make your return easier and provide you with information on important things you need to get done once you’re back in Vienna.

 Share your experiences from your stay abroad with prospective outgoing students at our annual Go Global exchange fair and represent your host university!

 Transcripts of Records are usually sent directly to the International Office and your coordinator.
 You will be informed by email once the document is ready to be picked up at the IO Front Office.
 That is usually 1-2 months after the end of the semester.
 Some partner universities send their Transcripts of Records directly to the students via email or postal mail.

 Credit transfer: Please note that credits of courses taken abroad are not automatically transferred to your WU degree.
 You have to apply for credit transfer via the Study Service Center (Study Regulations & Credit Transfer).
 You can apply for credit transfer via e-mail and find out on this website which documents have to be sent along (point "examinations taken abroad").

 All WU students who have completed an exchange semester organized by the International Office are required to write a report on their experiences, including an evaluation of the courses taken.
 The reports are reviewed by the International Office and, if complete, made available online.
 Please fill out the report template and upload it here.

 After your return to Vienna, you have to complete several formalities related to your grant.
 Please click here for further information on grants.